Buzzer beater: In other sports

 The term is sometimes applied to analogous achievements in other sports.

 Ice hockey

 In ice hockey, a buzzer beater is a goal that is scored just before the clock expires in a period.
-Unlike in basketball, the puck must completely cross the goal line with 0.1 seconds or more remaining on the clock in order for the goal to count; if the period expires (the exact moment when the green goal light comes on at 0.0 seconds) before the puck completely crosses the goal line, the goal is disallowed.
+Unlike in basketball, the puck must completely cross the goal line with 0.1 seconds or more remaining on the clock for the goal to count; if the period expires (the exact moment when the green goal light comes on at 0.0 seconds) before the puck completely crosses the goal line, the goal is disallowed.